jetsonsystems/MediaManagerStorage/lib/touchdb/README.md

 The current assumption is that we are talking to TouchDB via our web-service, MediaManagerTouchServ, which embeds TouchDB.

 ## Usage
-By default, loading [MediaManagerStorage](../../README.md) an invoking its *<b>getter</b>* to retrieve a storage sub-module returns an instance of TouchDB.
+By default, loading [MediaManagerStorage](../../README.md) and invoking its getter *<b>get</b>* method to retrieve a storage sub-module returns an instance of a TouchDB module.

     var config = requre('MediaManagerAppConfig');
     var touchdb = require('MediaManagerStorage')(config.db).get();

 The module is a Singleton, hence the first time it is required with a config, that is what will be used.
-Subsequent requiring of the module can leave out a config, and the singleton is returned.
+Subsequently a require of the module can leave out the config parameter, and the singleton is returned.

-It can also be explicity loaded with a config:
+It can also be explicity loaded:

-    var touchdb = require('MediaManagerStorage').get('touchdb', config.db)
+    var touchdb = require('MediaManagerStorage')(config.db).get('touchdb')

 ##  Public Module Attributes